ActionSA's GNU Performance Tracker

 By tracking how many cents of every Rand collected as tax revenue is paid as interest on outstanding debt, ActionSA can monitor the government’s ability to borrow responsibly and invest wisely.
 To ensure that government funds are spent on crucial service delivery, and to bring South Africa in line with emerging market peers, ActionSA believes that debt service costs should not be more than 10 cents per Rand of revenue.

-Data Source: SARB
+Data Source: SARB, National Treasury

 Global competitiveness measures South Africa’s ability to provide a conducive environment for businesses to thrive, attract local and foreign investment, and foster innovation.
 The International Institute for Management Development (IMD) assesses countries performance across key areas such as infrastructure, government efficiency, business dynamism, and labour market conditions.
 ActionSA maintains that South Africa should at the very least be the most competitive country in Africa, and ideally in the global top 50.